Supergiovane/KNXUltimate/README.md

   - TunnelUDP: optional; used as cEMI source if set.
   - TunnelTCP: optional and ignored for the bus source (gateway provides the tunnel IA); Data Secure signs as the interface IA from the keyring.

+Secure TCP auto‑selection details
+- IA selection: the client runs discovery for `ipAddr:ipPort`, reads the gateway “Host” IA, and selects keyring interfaces whose `Host` matches it.
+Candidates are sorted descending (e.g. …255, …254, …253).
+If no match by `Host`, it falls back to all keyring interfaces of type `Tunneling`.
+- Single‑NIC discovery: when `options.interface` is empty/undefined, discovery is executed only on the local NIC that shares the same subnet of `ipAddr` (no scan across all OS interfaces).
+- Timeouts: detailed discovery runs ~3s on the chosen NIC; if nothing is found, a lightweight simple discovery runs ~5s on the same NIC and is adapted to the detailed format.
+- Logging: look for lines starting with “Secure TCP:” to follow selection steps (discovered Host IA, candidates, chosen IA).
+- Override: set `secureTunnelConfig.tunnelInterfaceIndividualAddress` and/or `interface` explicitly to skip the auto‑selection.

 ## HOW TO COLLABORATE